trstlabs/intento/docs/delegating/index.md

 **Documentation for delegating TRST.**

 Delegating TRST works in the same way like other Cosmos-based blockchains.
-Delegate your 'stake' to valitors using a wallet, like the [Keplr wallet](https://faq.keplr.app/), or alternatively you can use the Trustless Hub daemon.
+Delegate your 'stake' to valitors using a wallet, like the [Keplr wallet](https://faq.keplr.app/), or alternatively you can use the Intento daemon.
 This process is similar accross Cosmos-based blockchains.